Taim689/PortfolioOptimization/README.md

 [^rebalancing]: Investopedia (Mar 2025). *How to Rebalance Your Portfolio*. <https://www.investopedia.com/how-to-rebalance-your-portfolio-7973806> (accessed Jun 16, 2026).

-[^rebalancing_tc]: Springer Nature (Sep 2022). *Rebalancing with transaction costs: theory, simulations, and actual data*. <https://link.springer.com/article/10.1007/s11408-022-00419-6> (accessed Jun 16, 2026).

 [^transcosts]: Investopedia (Oct 2025). *Understanding Transaction Costs: Definition, Examples, and Impact*. <https://www.investopedia.com/terms/t/transactioncosts.asp> (accessed Jun 16, 2026).

-## Declaration of generative AI use
+## AI declaration

-The authors used large language models to assist with writing parts of the code, in particular the generation of the graphical visualization code.
-The model formulation, methodological choices, experimental design, and interpretation of all results were developed and reviewed by the authors, who take full responsibility for the final code, results, and claims made about them.
+We declare that we used large language models to assist with writing parts of the code, especially for the generation of the graphical visualizations code.